pb1n/LEDMeshProject/README.md

 Before flashing the code to the ESP, the file system needs to be flashed.
 The file system used is LittleFS.
 The upload tool (for Arduino IDE 2.2.1 or higher) can be found [here](https://github.com/earlephilhower/arduino-littlefs-upload).

 #### Flashing the ESP32s
-The code on the ESP
+The code for the node device does not need modification (unless the Access Point's mesh network credentials were changed).
+It is ready to be flashed.